openjusticeok/ojodb/README.md

 ## Exploring the OJO database

 To list all tables in the OJO database, use `ojo_list_tables()`.
-Any table that is split according to year/casetype is collapsed into the general table in the output to this function.
-For instance, while you would query the `oscn_mins_2019SC` table to get minutes from small claims (SC) cases filed in 2019, it appears here as `oscn_mins_` to avoid overwhelming the eyes.
+Each table name begins with a prefix indicating the source of the data.

 ``` r
 library(ojo)